embecosm/dcEmb/man/source/howto.rst

 function, and a main function (so that we can run out C++ program) .
-Following the convention that the main function should easily found, we suggest placing the main function in it's own file (*src/3body/run_3body_dcm.cc*), and the code implementing our forward model test in a seperate file (*src/3body/DEM_3body.cc*).
+Following the convention that the main function should easily found, we suggest placing the main function in it's own file (*src/3body/run_3body_dcm.cc*), and the code implementing our forward model test in a separate file (*src/3body/DEM_3body.cc*).
 For the DEM_3body file, we will also need a header file (*include/3body/DEM_3body.hh*).
 For run_dcm_3body, as long as the only function it contains is main, we  will not.